Understanding Data Flows in ZephFlow

 - Connections: Directed edges that define how data flows between nodes

-- Optional context: Job-level configuration that applies to the entire pipeline
+- Job Context: Optional configuration that applies to the entire pipeline

 Node Structure

-Each node in a DAG has the following properties:
+Each node in a DAG has these key properties:

 id

-: A list of node IDs that this node connects to (downstream nodes).
+: A list of node IDs that this node connects to (where data flows next)

 jobContext: